2001-Thu Mar 22 02:18:02 EDT 2018

-A. Since today is officially Walking the Dog Day, this is a perfect time to get out the leash and take Fido for a stroll — and to start building some good health habits for both of you.
+A. Since it's National Walk Your Dog Week, this is a perfect time to get out the leash and take Fido for a stroll — and to start building some good health habits for both of you.
 Walking the dog is a terrific first step toward improved health, and it has some real upsides: Unlike gym memberships or fitness classes, your four-legged personal trainer charges nothing to keep you motivated and pays you in canine exuberance, doggy kisses and nonstop tail wags.

 I'm a big believer in working out with your pet.
 In fact, I teamed up with Robert Kushner, M.D., to write a book about exactly what you’re doing: Fitness Unleashed!: A Dog and Owner's Guide to Losing Weight and Gaining Health Together.
 I’m happy to offer some tips to help you get started.

 Check in with a checkup: Before you start any exercise routine, you need to see your doctor, and your dog needs to see your veterinarian.
 You'll want to get some guidance from your vet on how much weight your dog needs to lose as well as proper diet and feeding strategies that aid in weight loss.
 Also, have your dog checked over to make sure he doesn't have any medical or physical limitations that could impact your exercise plan.
 You should also ask your doctor to cover that same ground with you as well.
 While you’re at your respective doctors’ offices, get an accurate weight so you have a starting point.